bitdessin/JustDeepIt/docs/source/tutorials/plant-segmentation.rst

 The dataset contains 27 tray-level images with filenames :file:`ara2013_tray*_rgb.png` where * represents digits from 01 to 27.
-We create folders :file:`train` and :file:`test`
+We create folders :file:`trains`, :file:`masks`, and :file:`tests`
-in the workspace (:file:`PPD2013`) to store the training and test images, respectively.
+in the workspace (:file:`PPD2013`) to store the training, mask, and test images, respectively.
 We copy four images with the corresponding masks, tray01, tray09, tray18, and tray27,
-into folder :file:`train`
+into folder :file:`trains` and :file:`masks`, respectively;
-and all the images without masks into folder :file:`test`.
+and then copy all the images without masks into folder :file:`tests`.
+Note that the training and mask images should be the same name under the different folders.
+Here, for example, we (i) rename the image :file:`ara2013_tray01_rgb.png` to :file:`ara2013_tray01.png` and put the image into the :file:`trains` folder and (ii) rename the mask :file:`ara2013_tray01_fg.png` to :file:`ara2013_tray01.png` and put the mask into the :file:`masks` folder.

 The above dataset preparation can be performed manually or automatically using the following shell scripts: